Horizon-Private-Server/horizon-wiki/deadlocked/CMAPS.md

 1. Create a game as you would normally.

 2. From the staging screen, press the Start button to bring up the patch menu.
-In the "Game Settings" tab, change the "Map Override" selection to the desired custom map as shown in the first screenshot below.
+In the "Custom Maps" tab, select your desired map as shown in the first screenshot below.

 3. Close the patch menu to save the new game settings.